 During the exhibition opening, John Lewis told how he was inspired by Rosa Parks to write to Dr. Martin Luther King Jr. He was given a round trip bus ticket to Montgomery to meet with Dr. King and upon meeting him was nicknamed, “The Boy from Troy.”

-He risked his life countless times by organizing voter registration drives, sit-ins at lunch counters and was beaten and arrested for challenging the injustice of Jim Crow segregation in the South.
+He risked his life countless times by organizing Voter Registration Drives, Sit-ins at lunch counters and was beaten and arrested for challenging the injustices of Jim Crow segregation in the South.

 Five Things John Lewis Taught us About Getting in “Good Trouble”

 Get in good trouble, necessary trouble, and redeem the soul of America.”
 John Lewis made this statement on the Edmund Pettus Bridge in Selma, Alabama on March 1, 2020 commemorating the tragic events of Bloody Sunday.
 Bloody Sunday occurred on March 7, 1965 as peaceful protesters were beaten by law enforcement officers for crossing the bridge.
 Lewis and others like Amelia Boynton Robinson were beaten so badly they were hospitalized.

 The context behind the march is significant.
 The 600-person civil rights march was actually about police brutality.
 Jimmie Lee Jackson, a 26-year-old church deacon, was killed by James Bonard Fowler, a state trooper in Alabama.
 This march also occurred a year and a half after the infamous March on Washington highlighting that little had changed in the lives of Black people in America.
 Bloody Sunday was highlighted in Ava Duvernay’s Oscar-nominated best picture film Selma.
 Musicians John Legend and Common won an Oscar for the song “Glory.”